 The Primary Ground Station (PGS) supporting the Meteosat Second Generation (MSG) satellites is in Usingen, Germany.

-This ground station is the main channel of communications between the Mission Control Centre (MCC) and the MSG satellites.
-The ground station at Usingen is unmanned and can be remotely monitored and controlled from the MCC in Darmstadt.
+This ground station are the main channel of communications between the Mission Control Centre (MCC) and the MSG satellites.
+The ground stations are unmanned and can be remotely monitored and controlled from the MCC in Darmstadt.

-The separate Back-up and Ranging Ground Station (BRGS) is located in Maspalomas, Gran Canaria Island, Spain.
+The separate Back-up and Ranging Ground Station (BRGS) is located in Maspalomas, Gran Canaria, Spain.
 This location is sufficiently separated from the PGS to allow accurate ranging measurements to be made to determine the precise location and orbit of the MSG satellites.

 The BRGS is also dedicated to provide telecommanding and telemetry support to the ground network for the operations of the satellites, in case of a complete system failure at the PGS.

 The separate Back-Up Ground Station in Cheia, Romania, can also be used in emergencies, for satellite control purposes.